wheezl1/QuantumObliterator/README.md

 | `VerboseLogging` | `false` | Local only.
 Writes transfer details to `LogOutput.log`. |

 One Thunderstone covers 1080 weight by default, which is roughly three full stacks of metal bars.
-The stone you burn is paid for on top of that, so it doesn't eat into the allowance.
+The fuel item(s) you burn are paid for on top of the amount of weight they allow for, so it doesn't eat into the allowance.
+(3 stacks of metal bars is 1080 weight + a Thunderstone's 10 weight is 1090 weight, but the calculation ignores the fuel weight)

 ## Installation